jmaasch/reproducible-research/blogs/frictionless_demo_blog.md

 ## Python syntax

 Below, we walk through the Python syntax that provides equivalent functionality.
 As you'll see, this syntax is extremely similar to its command line equivalent, just more "pythonic."
 However, the outputs do look a bit different!

+Note that the header of our headerless first column is autopopulated by `pandas` as `Unnamed: 0`.
+Don't be fooled: this column is still technically headerless.

 <img width="1030" alt="demo4" src="https://user-images.githubusercontent.com/50045763/105934846-ef990380-601e-11eb-87cf-fd13ef3a743c.png">